US to pay for ‘reckless behavior’

 "The US is not irreplaceable in many areas, like tourism and education, we have many other options elsewhere," said a woman surnamed Fan from Shanghai who plans to send her son for studies abroad.

-"That's especially true for low-income families who spend a higher share of their paychecks on goods and often buy the cheapest products, families that Trump often thinks of as his base."
+"That's especially true for low-income families who spend a higher share of their paychecks on goods and often buy the cheapest products, families that Trump often thinks of as his base.""Stupid move"

+"China, in its huge demand for LNG, is naturally inclined to import more US LNG and has actually imported some in 2017 and holds significant orders under long-term contracts," Lin said.
+"However, waging a trade war against China will effectually stop such momentum."

+Lin noted that despite its longer transportation distance, US LNG could still be cheaper than the aggregate average price of LNG bought by China currently.
+China is currently the world's second-largest LNG importer.